tonysm/importmap-laravel/README.md

 Add that between your `<head>` tags.
 The `entrypoint` should be the "main" file, commonly the `resources/js/app.js` file, which will be mapped to the `app` module (use the module name, not the file).

-By default the `x-importmap::tags` component assumes your entrypoint module is `app`, which matches the existing `resources/js/app.js` file from Laravel's default scaffolding.
+By default, the `x-importmap::tags` component assumes your entrypoint module is `app`, which matches the existing `resources/js/app.js` file from Laravel's default scaffolding.
 You may want to customize the entrypoint, which you can do with the `entrypoint` prop:

 ```blade
 <x-importmap::tags entrypoint="admin" />